sercankulcu/sercankulcu.github.io/_thoughts/when-you-cannot-tell-what-you-feel.md

 ---
 title: "When You Cannot Tell What You Feel"
 date: 2010-04-24
+description: "Some feelings become difficult to name because they arrive mixed with memory, fear, hope, and contradiction."
 tags:
   - relationships
   - friendship
   - uncertainty
   - memories
   - reflections
 ---

 There is a point in some relationships when the category stops being clear.